Tiberriver256/azure-devops-node-api/project-management/documentation-standards/templates/api-reference-template/TEMPLATE-GUIDE.md

 5. **Cross-References**: Include links to related methods and resources.
 6. **Progressive Disclosure**: Start with basic information and progressively reveal more complex details.
 7. **User-Centric**: Focus on user goals rather than API features.
+8. **Visual Separation**: Use visual separation (horizontal rules, headers) to delineate content sections.
+9. **Mobile Responsiveness**: Ensure content is readable on various screen sizes.
+10. **Print Optimization**: Format content to be printer-friendly.

 ## Example Implementation